Security-Development/security-development.github.io/_posts/0001-01-01-hacking-camp-27th-P0R0C3E5S1N9-write-up.md

 Thereafter, I understood it step by step and then I realized that the "encrypt" function is core of this logic after that.

+### What is ArrayBuffer in JavaScript?
 I realized that I  must needed to understand about ArrayBuffer of JavaScript and Uint(n)Array concepts in order to solving this challenge.

+JavaScript provides methods for directly manipulating ArrayBuffer.
+These methods are mostly used in WebAssembly and Binary Data Processing.

+ArrayBuffer is a low-level binary data buffer in JavaScript.
+It provides a fixed-length raw memory space that you can use to store and manipulate binary data directly.

 Actually, when I opened Chrome’s Developer Tools and entered new ArrayBuffer(8) in the console, a transistor-shaped icon appeared next to the output. click on that icon, it opens the Memory Inspector panel at the bottom, where you can view a memory dump of the object.